Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/shapecollection/addtable/_index.md

 ---
 title: addTable
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/shapecollection/addtable/
+url: /php-java/aspose.slides/shapecollection/addtable/
 ---

-## addTable(float x, float y, double[] columnWidths, double[] rowHeights)  function
+## addTable(float x, float y, double[] columnWidths, double[] rowHeights)  method

  Creates a new Table and adds it to the end of the collection.